BytecodeAgency/Coding-Standards/README.md

 This is an extension of the PHP part of this file.

 * Write your WordPress code along the rules of the [WordPress Codex](https://codex.wordpress.org/)
-* Write variables using underscores, not camel-case, because WordPress does not allow camel-case, so write variables like `this_is_an_example`
+* Write variables using underscores (snake_case), not camel-case, because WordPress does not allow camel-case, so write variables like `this_is_an_example`
 * Don't change anything in the core files or existing plugins/themes!
 Use hooks, make a plugin out of it, or add it to the child theme
 * Don't hardcode paths, use functions like `get_stylesheet_directory_uri`
 * Never write MySQL queries yourself, use `$wpdb`